If you're seeing this message - that means some of our site's content isn't loading properly. Click here to reload and try another method.

 • additional monitors to display remote students

 Additional classrooms will be equipped with a camera and microphone.
 In addition, mobile kits will be available.
-These options will support the evaluation of scalable technical options for multimodal delivery.
+These options will support the evaluation of scalable technical options for Flex delivery.

-View the technology solutions available for multimodal delivery.
+View the technology solutions available for Flex delivery.

 Expectations for participating in the pilot include: